 Children begin their reading journey with the Read Write Inc programme.

 - the study of ‘real books’ alongside phonic readers to promote comprehension skills

 - teaching children in small groups matched to the skills they need to learn

-Children move onto the Wings programme as soon as their Phonic knowledge and reading fluency are secure.
+Children move onto the Reading@Morningside programme as soon as their phonic knowledge and reading fluency are secure.

-- Wings supports and challenges both basic and more competent readers
+- The programme supports and challenges both basic and more competent readers

 - Develops their skills through reading a wide range of carefully selected literature including fiction, non-fiction and poetry

-- The books are supported by well-thought-out, structured teaching materials that stimulate discussion about the text
+- The books and extracts are supported by well-thought-out, structured teaching materials that stimulate discussion about the text